w3f/Grants-Program/docs/Support Docs/T&Cs.md

 - it shall be a research or software-based project, which contributes to the advancement of the Polkadot ecosystem;
 - the Software shall be released under the Apache license version 2.0.;
-- You must accept payment in USDT or USDC on Polkadot AssetHub or fiat;
+- You must accept payment in DOT as well as USDT or USDC on Polkadot AssetHub or fiat;
 - You will need to submit the application and deliver the milestones according to the process specified below;

 The grants process consists of five parts, each of them described in more detail below: